A Liberal Arts Degree Is More Valuable Than Learning Any Trade

-Find out how Visual Arts professor Trent Burkett came to develop a new course called "Pre-Dental Ceramics" for Pacific's pre-dental students.
+Find out how Art and Graphic Design professor Trent Burkett came to develop a new course called "Pre-Dental Ceramics" for Pacific's pre-dental students.
 The final project called for students to create a "tooth-based" sculptural project-a creative larger interpretation of teeth built in porcelain and fired in a kiln.

 Read the full article here: Routine Dentist Appointment Leads to New Course in Predental Ceramics

 The Girl Who Fell from the Sky (Heidi Durrow)

 Half the Sky (Nicholas Kristof and Sheryl Wudun)